Japanese sea lion: Exploitation and extinction

-Many bones of the Japanese sea lion have been excavated from shell middens from the Jōmon period in Japan while an 18th-century encyclopedia, Wakan Sansai Zue, describes that the meat was not tasty and they were only used to render oil for oil lamps.
+Many bones of the Japanese sea lion have been excavated from shell middens from the Jōmon period in Japan.
+An 18th-century encyclopedia, Wakan Sansai Zue, describes that the meat was not tasty and they were only used to render oil for oil lamps.
 Valuable oil was extracted from the skin, its internal organs were used to make expensive medicine, and its whiskers and skin were used as pipe cleaners and leather goods, respectively.
 At the turn of the 20th century, they were captured for use in circuses.

 Harvest records from Japanese commercial fishermen in the early 1900s show that as many as 3,200 sea lions were harvested at the turn of the century, and overhunting caused harvest numbers to fall drastically to 300 sea lions by 1915 and to a few dozen sea lions by the 1930s.
 Japanese commercial harvest of Japanese sea lions ended in the 1940s when the species became virtually extinct.
 In total, Japanese trawlers harvested as many as 16,500 sea lions, enough to cause their extinction.
-Submarine warfare during World War II is even believed to have contributed to their habitat destruction.
+Submarine warfare during World War II is also believed to have contributed to their habitat destruction.
+The last population survey dates from the 1950s and reported a population of only 50 to 60 animals on the Liancourt Rocks.
 The most recent sightings of Z. japonicus are from the 1970s, with the last confirmed record being a juvenile specimen captured in 1974 off the coast of Rebun Island, northern Hokkaido.
 There were a few unconfirmed sightings in 1983 and 1985.
-The last credible documentation was made in 1951 on the Liancourt Rocks reporting 50 to 60 animals.
 In any case, it was one of the most recent marine mammal extinctions to occur, alongside the Caribbean monk seal which went extinct at around the same time.

-Attempted revival
+Attempted rewilding

 In 2007, the South Korean Ministry of Environment announced that South Korea, North Korea, Russia, and China will collaborate on bringing back sea lions to the Sea of Japan, starting with a search for any Japanese sea lions that might still be alive.
 The National Institute of Environmental Research of South Korea was commissioned to conduct feasibility research for this project.
 If the animal cannot be found, the South Korean government plans to relocate California sea lions from the United States.
 The South Korean Ministry of Environment supports the effort because of the symbolism, national concern, the restoration of the ecological system, and possible ecotourism.

 Post-extinction claimed sightings or vagrant records

-Sightings of single sea lions of unclear identities have been reported at Iwami, Tottori in July 2003, and on Koshikijima Islands in March, 2016.
+Sightings of single sea lions of unclear identities have been reported at Iwami, Tottori in July 2003, and on Koshikijima Islands in March 2016.
 Both animals were positively identified as Otariidae based on photographs, but their identities are unclear.